Lemoncode/pragmatic-drag-and-drop-tutorial-typescript/README.md

 ## 🔮 Future Improvements

-- We plan to create guides in Spanish.
 - Additional explanations and details will be added to further enhance the learning experience.
 - Add more example extending the current tutorial.